Who’s Got Your Backup? Are You Confident in Your Data Backup?

 Use a standard rotation schedule or even better, a solution that is fully automated and requires no manual intervention as all.
 If your solution requires manual intervention, it’s easier to remember to change the backup media every day than it is to remember to change the media once a week.
 If it becomes a habit for someone, it is much more likely to be done.

-This is one place where disaster and recovery appliances (BDRs) and online backup really shines because it no longer requires media rotation by an individual.
+This is one place where disaster and recovery appliances (BDRs) and online backup really shine because it no longer requires media rotation by an individual.

 Help combat complacency by having a simple calendar or book that the person responsible for the monitoring and managing backup signs daily to ensure it is not neglected or forgotten.

 Test your Data Backups

 There is nothing worse than that feeling in the pit of your stomach when you realize your backup process hasn’t been working.
 Just because you set up a backup job, run the backup, and even receive a successful report does not mean that files were actually backed up.
 Drives fail (they are mechanical), files are locked and can’t be copied, and software errors do occur.
 Frankly, backup software is notorious for reporting that everything is satisfactory when in fact the job has failed.

 Protect yourself, once a month, select a few files at random and restore them, making sure not to overwrite newer versions.
 Then open the files and confirm that they are intact and usable.
 A few times per year select a critical database, such as your email or billing database, and restore it, making sure that the restore is usable.
 If you find that your restores aren’t usable, you have time to address the problem before an emergency arises.
 If you wait to test your backup in an emergency situation, you may regret it.

 IT Radix performs these tests on our clients’ behalf as part of our Managed Service IT plans.
 Call us today to learn more.

 Always Keep a Data Backup Off-Site